What happens if it rains on my wedding day?… here are six top tips for you.

 Picture the scene, the love of your life proposes to you in some fabulous way, down on one knee or whisking you to some picturesque little spot.
 You’re thrilled, excited and once the whirlwind of those few days fades (slightly) your thoughts instantly spring to your wedding day.
 So much to think about, so much to plan and decide.

-Planning your perfect wedding day
+Planning your perfect wedding day even if it rains

 If like many couples, you opt for a spring or summer wedding you will already have a picture in your head…A lovely sunny day, a soft breeze stirs the lush green leaves on the trees.
 You imagine a stunning venue with a beautiful garden or terrace.
 The light streams through the windows and illuminates a gorgeous room.
 Pretty flowers are filling the air with the soft scent of summer.
 You and your partner are dressed in your perfect outfits, with your best friends and parents by your side.
 Maybe one or two photos are taken in the sunshine before the ceremony, to capture the bond with your oldest friends.
 The ceremony is perfect.
 There are tears when you see each other for the first time and your vows are the most wonderful thing you have ever said.